awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-rds.md

 }
 ```

 The following command is required only if your database is running in a VPC\.
 If it isn't, skip this command\.
-Look up the VPC information for your Amazon RDS instance by using either the Amazon RDS console, or by using the `aws rds describe-instances` CLI command\.
+Look up the VPC information for your Amazon RDS DB instance by using either the Amazon RDS console, or by using the `aws rds describe-instances` CLI command\.
 Then put that information in the following command and run it\.

 ```
 $ aws lambda update-function-configuration \